twosigma/beakerx/README.md

 ## Code Overview

 BeakerX is a collection of kernels and extensions for Jupyter.
-The code is organized as follows:
+The code is organized into subdirectories as follows:

-* [beakerx](beakerx) The Python package.
-This has the groovy magic (which allows running groovy from a python notebook), a kernel manager to allow us to alter the parameters passed to the JVM, and a kernek spec manager, which allows us to override the interrupt function.
-The Python API for the runtime (tables, plots, easyform).
+* [beakerx](beakerx) The Python packages.  the beakerx package has:
+  * kernel manager to allow us to alter the parameters passed to the JVM,
+  * a kernel spec manager, which allows us to override the interrupt function,
+  * The Python API for the runtime (tables, plots, easyform).
-  The compiled JavaScript and Java jars are in the static section of the python package.
-There is a seperate python package for the groovy magic so it can be loaded without loading the regular beakerx package (which would turn on display of pandas tables with our table widget).
+  * The compiled JavaScript and Java jars are in the static section of the python package.

+  There is a seperate python package (beakerx_magics) for the groovy magic so it can be loaded without loading the regular beakerx package (which would turn on display of pandas tables with our table widget).